Count Nefaria: Fictional character biography

 Luchino Nefaria is a wealthy Italian aristocrat and traditionalist that also desires greater wealth and power, driving him to join the Maggia criminal organization.
 The recently formed Avengers superhero team, however, thwart many of his plans and force a direct conflict, so Nefaria lures the Avengers to his castle on the pretense of a charity event, and places the group in suspended animation, using images which threaten to take control of America.
 After he releases them, the Avengers become suspicious of him after hearing they are wanted and they cannot remember what happened at the castle.
 They go to the castle, however nearly all of them are paralyzed by Nefaria's gas.
 Meanwhile, the Teen Brigade were captured by Nefaria, and when they tried to contact the Avengers were thrown in a dungeon which would place them into suspended animation if they touched the walls.
 Captain America gets into the castle without touching the ground, other Avengers, or walls, and freed the Teen Brigade, who gave the antidote to the Avengers.
 Captain America was also paralyzed, and with his hands and feet attached to ropes he was suspended between floor and ceiling, where Nefaria mocked him, saying he would be a hero for capturing him.
 However, Iron Man then burst through the wall.
 Neferia was defeated and deported after an officer heard him confess to being in the Maggia.
 In retaliation, Nefaria then unsuccessfully attempts to destroy Iron Man, and then suffers yet another defeat when stopped by the mutant X-Men team.

 Nefaria reappears several years later and attempts to take control of the United States base NORAD, but is stopped by the X-Men once again.
 Nefaria attempts to escape in a plane which is attacked by the X-Man Thunderbird.
-The plane then explodes, killing Thunderbird and injuring Nefaria.
+The plane explodes, killing Thunderbird and injuring Nefaria.

 Now virtually destitute and discredited, Nefaria hires the supervillains Living Laser, Power Man and Whirlwind to form the second Lethal Legion.
 The group rob several banks, and unwittingly finance an experiment Nefaria has created in a bid to become superhuman.
 Employing the former scientific adviser to Heinrich Zemo, Nefaria devises a means of temporarily amplifying the abilities of the Lethal Legion, and then sends them into combat against the Avengers.
 The effect, however, is temporary and once defeated their combined abilities are drained by Nefaria who possesses them magnified a hundredfold.
 After a long and protracted battle, Nefaria is finally defeated.